Adewale1010/all-low_level_programming/0x06-pointers_arrays_strings/README.md

-3-strcmp.c: C program that compares pointers to two strings 4-rev_array.c: C program that reverses the content of an array of integers 6-cap_string.c: C program that capitalizes all words of a string
+3-strcmp.c: C program that compares pointers to two strings 4-rev_array.c: C program that reverses the content of an array of integers 6-cap_string.c: C program that capitalizes all words of a string 5-string_toupper.c: C program that changes all lowercase letters of a string to uppercase